-Regular soil testing helps monitor soil pH and nutrient levels, in particular phosphorus (P), potassium (K) and micronutrients.
-Choose a reputable soil-testing lab (Table 8.0.1) and use it consistently to avoid discrepancies caused by different soil extraction methods used in various soil labs.
-Soil tests are required prior to micronutrient application to certified organic soil.
-Check with your organic certifier that the micronutrient source is approved for use.
+Some soils are naturally high in P and K, or have a history of manure applications that have resulted in elevated levels.
+Regular soil testing helps monitor nutrient levels, in particular phosphorus (P) and potassium (K).
+Choose a reputable soil-testing lab (Table 8.0.1) and use it consistently to avoid discrepancies caused by different soil extraction methods.
+Maintaining a soil pH between 6.3 and 6.8 will maximize the availability of all nutrients to plants.